Vishnudharan24/TorpedoX/README.md

 1. **Class A**: The classification of classical ciphers (specifically ACA ciphers)
 2. **Class B**: The analysis of Modern ciphers.

+   [Note: This codebase contains only the backend implementation of the TorpedoX tool.
+The frontend application, which was developed using Electron JS, is not included in this repository.]

 ## Overview

 TorpedoX provides an efficient solution for automatically identifying cryptographic algorithms by leveraging machine learning techniques.
 This tool is ideal for cryptanalysis, data security assessments, and cryptographic research.